mslot/Servitr.LogSink/readme.md

 And it wont (or shouldn't) affect if a developer changes the wording of a message.
 It is an id, and it will not change.
 I have seen it a lot in the past, where bug hunting is bound to knowing what a log message contains.

 # Documentation
-Documentation and examples can be found [here](https://logsink.servitr.io).
+Documentation and example can be found at [here](https://logsink.servitr.io).

 ## Call convention
 The call convention might seem a bit more complicated and longer, but please have in mind that we have `EventId` in focus, so there is actually not that much difference: